-For her other major, she’s been working with Dr. Claire Starrs in the Department of Psychology, a professor with a background in clinical psychology.
-“I want to do the same thing that she’s doing, I want to help people with their problems.
-I had a class with her that talked about anorexia and different disorders that I’m really interested in.
-I really want to focus on therapy.”
+For her other major she worked with Dr. Claire Starrs in the Department of Psychology, a professor with a background in clinical psychology.
+“I wanted to do the same thing that she was doing, I wanted to help people with their problems.
+I had a class with her where we talked about anorexia and different disorders, which I found really interesting."

 Jiménez also praised Dr. Arlene Stillwell’s psychology classes.
-“It’s not just class, she wants to be your friend too.
-And she wants to let you know that if you need help, she’s there for you no matter what,” she said.
+“She wants to let you know that if you need help, she’s there for you no matter what,” Jiménez said.

-The support system she has found at SUNY Potsdam extends beyond the classroom.
-She also said that the Collegiate Science and Technology Entry Program has also been a tremendous source of encouragement financial support, helping to cover the cost of her books, paying the fees associated with taking the GRE and in providing her with guidance.
+The support system she found at SUNY Potsdam extended beyond the classroom.
+The Collegiate Science and Technology Entry Program was a tremendous source of encouragement and financial support, covering the cost of her books, and fees associated with taking the GRE, and providing her with guidance.
 “If you have any problems you can go talk to your counselors.
 Programs like CSTEP have made me like SUNY Potsdam even more,” Jiménez said.